grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     3.  **Fasten the Microphone Deck screws** – Assemble the microphone deck into position using the enclosure contours and alignment posts.
-        Using a 3IP screwdriver, fasten the 3 screws (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image55.png"/>) of the microphone deck
+        Using a 3IP screwdriver, fasten the three screws (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image55.png"/>) of the microphone deck
         into place in the order shown.